Luisella engeli

-Flabellina engeli is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Flabellinidae.
+Luisella engeli is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Samlidae.

 Subspecies

 A subspecies has been described from colder water in Brazil as Flabellina engeli lucianae Dacosta, Cunha, Simone & Schrödl, 2007.

 Distribution

 This species was described from Curaçao.
 It has been reported from Tobago, Florida, Costa Rica, Colombia, Venezuela, Barbados, Cuba, Puerto Rico, Curaçao, St. Lucia, Martinique, Granada, Brazil and Panama.